 - Ride in 20' motorized canoes and small double-decker mortorized boats

 - 3 * Hotel/lodge accommodations/private bathroom, including Peruvian breakfast buffet

-- Entry tickets to all the sites as mentioned in the itinerary
+- 1 Entry to all the sites as mentioned in the itinerary

 - International airfare to and from Lima, Peru

 - Lunches or dinners except where noted (BLD)

 - Bottled drinking water or other beverages (except in the Amazon lodge)

 - Tickets to hike Huayna Picchu or Machu Picchu Mountain - if available (add $85 USD pp)